Tax Tips for Seniors

-All of our golden years come with plenty of pros and cons.
-For some, it brings an opportunity to retire, to spend more time with family and to spend money saved over decades of working on more enjoyable ventures.
-For others, aging brings changes like moving to a new community or taking on a new career opportunity.
-However, entering your senior years brings everyone to the same set of questions when approaching lifelong tasks that now look a bit different.
-Do senior citizens pay less at the movies?
-Do senior citizens get discounts at restaurants?
-Do seniors get an extra tax deduction?
+The golden years of life come with plenty of pros and cons.
+For some seniors, it brings an opportunity to retire, to spend more time with family and to spend money saved over decades of working on more enjoyable ventures.
+For others, aging brings changes — like moving to a new community or taking on a new career opportunity.
+However, entering the golden years also brings some common concerns about finances and retirement.
+Many older adults begin to wonder how they will afford their lifestyle in retirement, they wonder what to expect from Social Security and they want to know what tax changes to expect after retirement.

-Luckily for America’s seniors, the answer to all three questions is yes!
-And with tax time right around the corner, it is important to know that the tax code offers quite a few deductions and credits exclusively for older adults.
+Understanding how taxes will change after retirement is an important part of financial planning for seniors.
+And with tax time right around the corner, it is important to be aware that the tax code offers quite a few deductions and credits exclusively for older adults!

-If you are a senior citizen preparing your own taxes, or if you are a caregiver helping an elderly loved one, you want to find every opportunity to save money.
-Here are five credits and deductions available to senior citizens:
+For a senior citizen preparing their own taxes, or for a caregiver helping an elderly loved one, it is important to find every opportunity to save money.
+Here are five credits and tax deductions for seniors over the age of 65:

 For senior citizens living in assisted living communities, there is another deduction available.
-Medical expenses, including qualifying long-term care expenses, are deductible if the expenses add up to more than 10-percent of your adjusted gross income.
-Before filing, make sure your deduction meets the Internal Revenue Service (IRS) requirements.
+Medical expenses, including qualifying long-term care expenses, are deductible if the expenses add up to more than 7.5% of a senior’s adjusted gross income.
+Before filing, make sure this IRS senior deduction meets the Internal Revenue Service (IRS) requirements.

 Retirement Plan Contribution Deduction